Backyard Chicken Predators

 With winter in full swing, animals are hungry.
 They are understandably drawn to food such as eggs, chicken feed, and kitchen scraps.

 As you are out doing chores, always watch for suspicious tracks in the snow leading from the coop.
-If you see any, you may want to take action immediately.
+If you see any, you may want to take action as soon as possible.

 Weasel prints in the snow are a sign you have a backyard chicken predator